rnwood/Rnwood.Dataverse.Data.PowerShell/Rnwood.Dataverse.Data.PowerShell/docs/Invoke-DataverseSql.md

 Accept wildcard characters: False
 ```

-### -Timeout
+### -MaxDegreeOfParallelism
-Timeout for query to execute.
+Maximum number of threads to use.
 See Sql4Cds docs.

 ```yaml
 Type: Int32